How To Erase Pen From Paper

 Introduction

-Understanding the Types of Ink
+Understanding Different Types of Ink

-Tools for Erasing Pen from Paper
+Tools for Removing Ink from Paper

 Erasers

-To erase with an eraser, gently rub the eraser over the ink stain in a circular motion.
+To remove ink with an eraser, gently rub the eraser over the ink stain in a circular motion.
 Use a light touch and be careful not to tear the paper.
 If the ink stain is stubborn, try using a kneaded eraser, which can be shaped into a point for more precise erasing.

 Sandpaper